Mikeyjd25/MD-16G/README.md

 # MD-16G

-One Paragraph of project description goes here
+The MD-16G is a homebrew CPU & computer system.

 ## Getting Started

-The MD-16G is a homebrew CPU & computer system.

 ### Prerequisites
 Software